Galaxy-Man/ESP32animatedGifDMA/README.md

-# ESP32animatedGifDMA - add or delete Gifs whilst matrix is running.
+# ESP32animatedGifDMA - add or delete Gifs via FTP whilst matrix is running.

-This is a WIP.
+This is a POC only.

 Animated Gifs on Led matrix with very basic ftp